 Inulin: this vegetable fiber (extracted from chicory root) works a little like a sugar, a little like a fat, and a little like a stabilizer.
 It’s become something of a fad health food ingredient, because it’s an effective pre-biotic and constipation remedy, and has been shown to lower people’s blood triglyceride levels (very little of what’s on this blog will do anything good for your triglyceride levels, so this is a bit of a black sheep).
 It’s a darling among Italian pastry chefs, who use it to increase creaminess in typically low-fat gelatos; they’re the pioneers of artisanal inulin use.
 Previously Inulin was used most often in industrial low-fat ice cream.
 We use it for the same reasons as the factories and the gelatistas, although instead of it using at 6–7%, as you see in industrial ice cream, we aim for 4–4.5%.
 This isn’t enough to mimic a high-fat ice cream, but enough create the smoothness and luxurious melt that’s always been missing from sorbets.
 You can use more or less depending on your tastes.

 Strawberries: Oh yeah—the strawberries!
-If you’re lucky, you can get good local ones that are a heritage breed, bred more for flavor than durability.
-But even modern, intrepid strawberries can be good when they’re at peak season, picked when mature, and well-ripened.
-Here in NYC, we get good strawberries about 3 weeks out of the year.
+If you’re very, very lucky, you can get great quality local ones that are a heritage breed, bred more for flavor than durability, and that are at the peak of maturity and ripeness.
+But even modern, intrepid strawberries can be pretty good when they’re at peak season, and sold with good timing.
+Here in NYC, we get pretty good strawberries about 3 weeks out of the year.
 The rest of the summer it’s at best a crapshoot.
-The above formula was built around halfway-decent strawberries, not great ones, because this is the best most of us can get most of the time.
+The above formula was built around pretty good strawberries, not great ones, because this is the best most of us can get most of the time.